 But as the desert makes way to the Alcazaba fortress, which is known to GoT diehards as the capital of Dorne, as rules by the House Martel.
 But if you have some extra time, you’ll want to check out the Alcazar of Seville as well (in Seville).

 You should also know the Portstewart Strand, Northern is filmed as the Coast of Dorne

 Arya Stark spent a great deal of time learning the ways of the Many-Faced God in the city of Braavos.
 But you too can visit the House of Black and White in Girona, Spain.

 Maybe you won’t learn how to fight like a badass and shapeshift, but this stunning location is still worth the trip.
 Please note there is also a very recognizable place in Northern Ireland which is considered Braavos as well.
-See this post for more info on that.

 Location: Catalonia, Spain